 Biogas-to-energy projects offer major opportunities to generate profits, enhance energy efficiency, and improve sustainability in the Asia-Pacific region.
 These are favorable times for operators in agriculture, food processing, wastewater treatment, solid waste management and other industries to explore the full potential of producing electricity with renewable fuels.

 Addendum 1: It’s about kilowatts – and hours

 In assessing the performance of a biogas-to-energy project, the equipment’s efficiency is important – but not nearly as important as its availability (uptime).
 Simply stated, anytime the generating equipment is offline, it produces zero revenue.
 Its kilowatts of capacity are devalued when its hours of operation are reduced.

 A simple scenario illustrates the tradeoff between generator set electrical efficiency and availability, as they affect revenue.
 Assume two 1 MW units, an electricity sale price of $70 per MWh, and a fuel production cost of US$1.90/GJ (US$2/MM Btu).
 Now assume that both units operate at 96 percent availability, but that Unit A is 39 percent efficient while Unit B is 42 percent efficient.
-In that scenario, the more efficient Unit B has a 2.2 percent net revenue advantage (see Chart 1).
+In that scenario, the more efficient Unit B has a 2.2 percent net revenue advantage.
+See the above chart.

 Now for the same two units, assume that electrical efficiency is the same at 42.1 percent, but that Unit A’s availability is 90 percent and Unit B’s is 96 percent.
-In this scenario, the more available Unit B has a 6.25 percent revenue advantage (see Chart 2).
+In this scenario, the more available Unit B has a 6.25 percent revenue advantage.
+See the chart below.